 - VPAC Performances

 The CSUN Mentorship Program is designed to supplement the student experience and not compete with other obligations.
 This program supports participating students throughout an academic year; it begins in late September and ends in early May.
-Mentors are required to meet with their Mentees twice a month, on or off campus.
+Mentors are expected to meet with their Mentees twice a month, on or off campus.
 Students are expected to actively engage and be responsive to their Mentor's communications throughout the academic year.

 This program is designed to be a flexible program for both its Mentors and student participants, with Mentors and their Mentees creating their own guidelines for participation.
 Monthly events are planned to connect participating students with other individuals in their Mentor's group and to expose students to opportunities on CSUN’s campus.